 Treaties signed in Hall of Mirrors

-It is fair to say that the Hall of Mirrors has helped end a lot of wars by being the place where the treaty would be signed.
+It is fair to say that the Hall of Mirrors has helped end many wars by being the spot where the treaties got signed.

-For instance, in 1783 Britain and USA signed the Treaty of Paris.
+For instance, in 1783, Britain and the USA signed the Treaty of Paris.

 This treaty was responsible for ending the Revolutionary War.
 Under the terms of the treaty, Britain recognized the United States of America as an independent country.

 A little less than a century later – in 1871 – France was humiliated in the Franco-Prussian war.